balwantjassal/contactout-frontend/README.md

 This project includes the following features:-

 * A user can perform live Search of movies using OMDB API
-* A user can find his favourite movie and can add it to nomination/favourite list.
+* A user can find their favourite movie and can add it to nomination/favourite list.
 * A nomination list can be maintained.
 A user can add or remove movies from the favourite list.
 * User friendly error messages can be displayed.